 - Travel and accommodation to attend the orientation at NIH in July

 Are U.S.-based Junior Faculty required to attend the NIH orientation?

-U.S.-based Junior Faculty do not have to go to the NIH orientation but are encouraged to attend at least a couple of days as the meeting is a great opportunity for networking.
+U.S.-based Junior Faculty do not have to go to the NIH orientation but are encouraged to attend at least the first three days.